 - ph-value: 14

-Before treatment, please thoroughly remove rust, oil and grease from the workpiece.
+Before treatment, please thoroughly remove rust, oils and grease from the workpiece.
 Wear disposable gloves when handling to prevent contamination with skin grease.

 Use appropriate protective equipment such as safety goggles and gloves when working with zinc electrolyte.
-Use only in well ventilated areas!
+Use only in well-ventilated rooms!